Notice of Privacy Practices

 Disclosures of Protected Health Information (PHI) to Plan Sponsors:

-It is Florida Health Care Plans (FHCP) policy to not disclose PHI to plan sponsors such as a member's employer.
+It is Florida Health Care Plan (FHCP) policy to not disclose PHI to plan sponsors such as a member's employer.

 FHCP may provide plan sponsors summary health information in a form that has been de-identified.
 De-identifying health information includes removing things such as name, date, diagnosis, address, medical record number, and any other unique identifying number or characteristic.
 This information may be used for obtaining insurance quotes or verifying enrollment status to ensure appropriate billing